AlexandreThomassin/ECNAutoSurvey/README.md

 Create a new user:
 ```
-On PgAdmin right click on you server, select "Create" > "Login/Group role" and set :
+On PgAdmin right click on your server, select "Create" > "Login/Group role" and set :
 - Name: pgrou
 - Privileges : at least "Can login?"
 ```